rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/tutorials/how_to_make_grass.md

 # CREATE THE MATERIALS
-This is the hard part, you can get a bit lsot in the different packages.
+This is the hard part, you can get a bit lost in the different packages.
 Use the search bar at the top of the Content Browser.
 It's the best way to go through the comming repetitive pain.

 ## BASE MATERIALS
 Create an Instance of `park_assets.Materials.Grass_Base_Team1_MIC` in your package.
 I will name it `Field_Base_Team_0_M` (with M for material).